Skip to main content

 The immediate and lasting consequence of diet-modulated SHBG is a change in the bioavailable fraction of your sex hormones.
 If your dietary pattern leads to chronically low SHBG, a greater percentage of your testosterone and estrogen will be in a free, active state.

 While this might seem beneficial, particularly for testosterone, it can disrupt the delicate feedback loops of the hypothalamic-pituitary-gonadal (HPG) axis.
-Chronically suppressed SHBG is a hallmark of and insulin resistance, indicating a systemic dysfunction that extends far beyond hormone levels alone.
+Chronically suppressed SHBG is a hallmark of metabolic syndrome and insulin resistance, indicating a systemic dysfunction that extends far beyond hormone levels alone.

 Conversely, a dietary pattern that elevates SHBG will reduce the amount of free hormones.
 This can be protective in some contexts but may lead to symptoms of hormone deficiency if SHBG levels become excessively high.
 The objective is a balanced, optimal level of SHBG, achieved through a sustainable, whole-foods-based dietary architecture.